 However, as an IT professional, you understand why IT has to enforce rules that constrain the devices and programs that employees can use.
 Unified endpoint management changes the status quo.

 With UEM, employees can use their preferred device on the preferred platform of their choice.
-It doesn’t matter whether employees are working from the airport, a coffee shop, or an office at your company’s headquarters.
-UEM is so powerful because it leads to:
+It doesn’t matter whether employees are working from the airport, a coffee shop, or an office at your company’s headquarters, which results in:

 When a unified endpoint management system is implemented, internal IT teams and external IT support can provide user ready IT that meets both business and employee requirements.

 Think of UEM as a “self-service” experience.
 According to the white paper “Embracing the Digital Workplace With Unified Endpoint Management,” UEM gives users “a complete set of tools to solve problems and gain access to new apps and information quickly — from any device or location.”
 Empowering employees with these tools not only reduces the burden on your IT team, but “it also removes the motivation for users to look for answers and resources from outside, unsecured, and non-compliant sources.”

 The type of devices users want to use in relation to their work is beginning to expand.
 There’s a trend with bringing your own device to work, or BYOD, and it may grow more prevalent as IoT continues to revolutionize the workplace.
 According to an Insight article, Tech Pro Research predicts “72% of workplaces will be adopting BYOD in the year to come.”
 Nearly half of people polled in a Forbes survey reported they “feel they are more productive when they have their own device.”